mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="build-isitketo.png" alt="Graph showing 2017 SSD server completed in 3.7 minutes vs. 2020 server completed in 4 minutes">}}

-I expected a big speedup here, so I was surprised when my build got slower.
+I expected a significant speedup here, so I was surprised when my build got slower.
 The build seemed to be mostly CPU-bound on my old server, but doubling CPU resources on my new server did nothing.
-My next guess was that it was disk-bound, so I tried moving the files to a RAMdisk, but this had no effect on build times.
+My next guess was that it was disk-bound, so I tried moving the files to a RAMdisk, but build speeds remained the same.

 My hypothesis is that the workflow is CPU-bound but parallelizes poorly.
 My old server has fewer CPU cores, but the cores are individually faster.
 If the build is limited to five or six threads, it can't take advantage of my new server's 48 cores.